wp-plugins/aryo-activity-log/trunk/readme.txt

 === ARYO Activity Log ===
 Contributors: kingyes, maor, arielk-1
-Tags: activity, logging, logger, user control
+Tags: activity, logging, logger, user
 Requires at least: 3.5
 Tested up to: 3.5.1
-Stable tag: trunk
+Stable tag: 1.0
 License: GPLv2 or later

 Get aware of any activities that are taking place on your dashboard!
-Imagine it's a black-box for your WordPress site.
+Imagine it like a black-box for your WordPress site.

 == Description ==